pingu15/InvolveU/README.md

 Teachers in the school are tasked with adding students by username at each event to ensure validity.

-The initial app design can be found on [Figma](https://www.figma.com/file/204M6ZpTg2ZjOxQPPir3OP/InvolveU).
+If you're interested in the UI, the approximate design can be found on [Figma](https://www.figma.com/file/204M6ZpTg2ZjOxQPPir3OP/InvolveU).

 ## Api/Docs